SultanSaribas/Steamy/README.md

 <br>

-**MeetMe is a mobile application that provides an environment for people to talk about their common interests, thoughts and to share their feelings.**
+**Steamy is a mobile application that takes data from Steam API and provides useers their friend list, their game list, the game news, and their friends profile.**

 - When you open the application, first login screen welocmes you.
 - You need to enter your steam ID to use the application.